OctagonAI/kalshi-deep-trading-bot/README.md

 For issues or questions:
 1. Check the error logs for detailed error messages
 2. Verify API credentials and rate limits
-3. Test with smaller market limits first
+3. Test with smaller event limits first
 4. Use dry run mode for debugging